 Pin for later:

 I consider muffins a pseudo-health food because while they’re often disguised as nutritious, in reality, they can be packed with saturated or trans fats, sugar and sodium.
 Some other misleading “healthy” snacks that come to mind are store-bought granola (often loaded with sugar and hydrogenated oils!) and protein bars (some contain high fructose corn syrup and hydrogenated oils resembling a candy bar!).
 The power of making our own meals and snacks is in knowing exactly what we are putting into our bodies.
 Rolled oats and cinnamon can help balance blood sugar and manage cholesterol levels, while cashews are a great source of heart-healthy fats and antioxidants.
-To sweeten these muffins I used dates and a small amount of maple syrup (which I talked about in a past dessert recipe).
+To sweeten these muffins I used apple sauce and a small amount of maple syrup (which I talked about in a past dessert recipe).

 Now, if baking doesn’t seem to fit in your busy schedule (I hear you!), you’re going to love these muffins because a blender does all the work!
 So toss everything in, relax while they bake, and have healthy snacks prepared for the whole week.